Sudanese conflict in South Kordofan and Blue Nile: January–April

 By early January, reports of malnutrition and hunger increased in the conflict-afflicted zones.
 According to the United Nations, close to 417,000 people had been displaced, including 80,000 who fled to South Sudan.

-By 20 January, heavy clashes broke out in Blue Nile state between SAF and SPLM-N. Rebels claimed to have destroyed an army helicopter that was trying to rescue some troops.
+By 20 January, heavy clashes broke out in Blue Nile state between the SAF and the SPLM-N with the SPLM-N claiming to have destroyed an army helicopter that was trying to rescue some troops.
 In the clashes 26 soldiers and 7 rebels were killed.
 Also 6 rebels were wounded.

-In the 1 February, clashes between Justice and Equality Movement soldiers and a group of armed Arab citizens in East Darfur left 3 rebels killed, the attacks occurred as a response to repeated violations by JEM in the area.

-On 22 February, SLM-MM forces killed 12 government soldiers and took control of the Alawna area, in Dar El Salaam locality, south of El Fasher, in North Darfur.
-The SLM-MM also said they destroyed one vehicle and stole another belonging to government forces and said one of their soldiers was wounded in the fighting.

-On 26 February, rebels from the recently formed Sudan Revolutionary Front claimed to have killed up to 130 Sudanese soldiers in an attack on a Sudanese army garrison around Lake Obyad, near the border with South Sudan.
+On 26 February, the SRF claimed to have killed up to 130 Sudanese soldiers in an attack on a Sudanese garrison around Lake Obyad, near the border with South Sudan.

-South Sudan accused the north of bombing two Southern oil wells using its air force on 1 March, destroying both structures, allegations the north denied.
+South Sudan accused Sudan of bombing two of their oil wells using its air force on 1 March, destroying both structures, which Sudan denied.
 The incident raised fears that war could break out between the two countries.

-During this, in the 6 of this month, JEM rebels and Sudanese army clashed in North Darfur.
+On 6 March of this month the JEM and Sudanese army clashed in North Darfur.
 The JEM claimed to beat and killed soldiers, and destroyed vehicles and weapons belonging to government troops.